Arithmetic functions in short intervals and the symmetric group: A statement of main results

 In section \ref{sec:fact_exp} we compute the coefficients in the expansion \eqref{eq:factfourier} for the factorization functions $\mu(f)$, $\Lambda(f)$, $\Lambda_j(f)$ and $d_k(f)$.
 These expansions, applied in Theorem \ref{thm:general_var} are sufficient to recover estimates for the variance of sums of these arithmetic functions over short intervals which we have cited in Theorems \ref{thm:a_mobiusvar}, \ref{thm:b_mangoldtvar}, and \ref{thm:f_dvar}.

 It has been observed that in each of these Theorems from section \ref{sec:1}, the main term of the variance works out to be an integer, which suggests perhaps that in computing the variance a certain object is being counted.
 One simple consequence of Theorem \ref{thm:general_var} is that this is not the case in general; it is easy to find factorization function $a: \mathcal{M} \rightarrow \mathbb{Z}$ for which $\hat{a}_\lambda$ is not always an integer and for which the variance is non-integer.
 An example is furnished by the arithmetic functions $\omega(f)$, counting the number of prime factors of $f$, and likewise the function $\mu(f)\omega(f)$.
-We consider the short interval variance of these functions in section \ref{sec:fact_exp} by using Theorem \ref{thm:general_var}.
+We consider the short interval variance of these functions in section \ref{sec:fact_exp} by using Theorem \ref{thm:general_var}; this leads us to make a conjecture in the setting of the integers which seems perhaps somewhat surprising.

 Note also that Theorem \ref{thm:general_var} gives us a non-trivial upper bound for the variance of arithmetic functions supported on the squarefrees, though the upper bound is one which may be far from optimal.
 Work of Keating and Rudnick \cite{KeRu2} and Roditty-Gershon \cite{RoGe} considers some related questions about the squarefrees (and indeed square-fulls) more carefully to get asymptotics, not only upper bounds.